logzly. Cappuccino Chronicles

 3. Heat – if you have a steam wand, submerge it just below the surface, turn it on, and listen for a gentle hissing.
 Keep the wand near the side of the pitcher to create a whirlpool.
 This motion folds air into the milk and breaks larger bubbles.

 4. Temperature – stop when the pitcher is too hot to hold for more than a few seconds (about 150‑155°F).
-If you don’t have a thermometer, dip your finger; the milk should feel warm, not scalding.
+Understanding the role of water temperature helps you avoid scalded milk.

 No wand?
 No problem.
 Pour cold milk into a French press, pump the plunger up and down vigorously for about 30 seconds, then microwave the pitcher for 30‑45 seconds.
 The heat will set the foam.